K-12 Director of Technology saves time and improves student safety and data security in Google Workspace for Education with Cloud Monitor

 “It was one of those things that kept me up at night, thinking about Google and our biggest apps and if something were to happen to those applications,” he says.
 “We’d be going down for quite a while.”

 Fortunately, Rich discovered ManagedMethods and signed up for a webinar.
 “I was like, ‘Wow!
 This is perfect,’” he exclaims.
-“The trial went really well and the setup was a breeze.
+“The audit went really well and the setup was a breeze.
 A lot of times with technology it takes a while to go through the systems because they’re so wide and deep in functionality.
 It helped me get familiar with the visual interface.
 Everything is clearly laid out, so it’s intuitive where you need to click.”

 Rich noticed an immediate impact.
 In fact, he even caught a few risks that shouldn’t have been able to happen with the Google security settings he already had in place in his Admin Console.